S.Korea's COVID-19 cases spike as Delta variant spreads

 “We’re extremely concerned the virus would spread further as there are clear signs of increased outside activity among the people, and a rising number of cases of the strongly transmissible Delta variant.”

-Authorities are particularly concerned about a new outbreak traced to an English language academy just outside the capital, with at least 242 cases including the Delta variant confirmed so far.
+Authorities are particularly concerned about a new outbreak traced to an English-language academy just outside the capital, with at least 242 cases including the Delta variant confirmed there.

 “We have concerns that outbreaks could increase explosively if distancing is relaxed, as there would be more people-to-people contact through drinking or exposure at various public facilities,” KDCA director Jeong Eun-kyeong told a briefing on Thursday.

-The Delta variant first detected in India has led to spikes in cases around the globe, becoming the second-most prevalent variant in the United States and prompting Britain to delay its reopening by one month.
+The Delta variant, first detected in India, has led to spikes in cases around the world.
+It is becoming the second-most prevalent variant in the United States and it forced Britain to delay its reopening by a month.

+Jeong also expressed concern that while fewer serious cases and deaths were being reported, thanks to vaccines, new clusters had been emerging linked to bars, private academies and other places frequented by young people, most of whom have yet to get a vaccine shot.

+“The situation is concerning as there will be summer breaks starting in July during which we expect face-to-face activities to increase sharply, especially among young people,” she said.

 Reporting by Hyonhee Shin; Editing by Christopher Cushing and Stephen Coates